pmav99/r.estimap.recreation/README.md

 ignore areas of **No Data** (pixels in the `area_of_interest` map assigned the NULL value).
 Successively, these areas will be empty in the output map `potential_1`.
-Actually, the same effect can be achieved by using GRASS GIS' native mask creation module \`r.mask\` and feed it with a raster map of interest.
+Actually, the same effect can be achieved by using GRASS GIS' native mask creation module `r.mask` and feed it with a raster map of interest.
 The result will be a raster map named **MASK** whose presence acts as a filter.
 In the following examples, it becomes obvious that if a single input map features such **No Data** areas, they will be propagated in the output map.

-However, it is good practice to use a MASK when one needs to ensure the exclusion of undesired areas from any computations.
-Also, note the
+Nonetheless, it is good practice to use a `MASK` when one needs to ensure the exclusion of undesired areas from any computations.
+Also, note the `--o` flag: it is required to overwrite the already existing map named `potential_1`.

-\`--o\` flag: it is required to overwrite the already existing map named `potential_1`.
-Next, we add a water component and execute again, without a mask:
+Next, we add a water component, a map named `water_resources`, modify the output map name to `potential_2` and execute again, without a mask:

 <div class="code">